What the accelerator fund will do

 Taking this whole-farm approach to planning will streamline compliance and reduce duplication.
 It also provides a structured approach for food and fibre producers to better identify risks and opportunities that help lift performance and meet their business goals.

-We’re seeking applications that scale-up or modify existing programmes or activities to better align them with integrated farm planning.
+In 2022, applications were sought to scale-up or modify current programmes or activities, or work with existing networks, to better align them with integrated farm planning.

 - industry bodies and groups with existing farm planning programmes and a focus on building capability